 The performance of users' applications need to be guaranteed by the cloud provider, according to SLA.
 Therefore, the batch overhead cannot be so large as to harm the user's applications' performance requirements.
 The user-oriented batch model is that, after waiting for a certain period of time, we place the VMs in the batch no matter whether the batch is full or not, as shown in Fig. 5.
-In that case, the applications' performance can be guaranteed, favoring the requirement of users.
+In that case, the applications' performance could be guaranteed as the users' requirements.